Dungeon Crawl Stone Soup: Android versions

 There are two Android ports of the game available.

 An unofficial port of the console version was developed and released on Google Play.

 There is also a port of the tile version that is under development.
 The latest unstable builds can be downloaded from the official website.

 Online play

 Several public servers support online play through an SSH client and some of these also allow graphical play in web browser (referred to as webtiles).
 Features of online play include automated high-score tracking and real-time recording of online play for later viewing.
 Also, ghosts of other players' characters are frequently encountered on a player's journey, providing an additional challenge.
-A biannual tournament for all Stone Soup players is held after each major release on the servers (usually in September and April).
+A semiannual tournament for all Stone Soup players is held after each major release on the servers (usually in September and April).
 Additionally, players may test experimental game modes, races, and gods, that are not yet ready to be added to the main version.